 - Both parties must have adequate time to review the agreement.

 A prenup also must not have any provisions that are illegal or against public policy.
 For example, in California, you can’t include a provision that punishes someone for infidelity.
-An attorney can help you draft a prenup compliant with California’s detailed law.
+A prenup attorney can help you draft a prenup compliant with California’s detailed law.

 Related: Understanding the Law: California Prenuptial Agreements